Kanata, Ontario

-Kanata (/kəˈnætə/, kə-NAT-ə) is a suburban district in Ottawa, Ontario, Canada.
+Kanata (/kəˈnætə/, kə-NAT-ə) is a satellite community and former city within Ottawa, Ontario.
 It is located about 22 km west of the city's downtown core.
-As of 2021, Kanata had an urban population of 137,118.
+As of 2021, the former City of Kanata had a population of 98,938, with the population centre (which includes next-door Stittsville) having a population of 137,118.
 Before it was amalgamated into Ottawa in 2001, it was one of the fastest-growing cities in Canada and the fastest-growing community in Eastern Ontario.
 Located just to the west of the National Capital Commission Greenbelt, it is one of the largest of several communities that surround central Ottawa.